EpiphanySoft/assertly-sinon/docs/spyCall.md

     expect(spy.firstCall).to.be...

-The second is to use this add-ons helpers:
+The second is to start with a [spy](./spy.md) and use helpers provided by this add-on:

     expect(spy).firstCall.to.be...